openiddict/openiddict-documentation/configuration/application-permissions.md

 # Application permissions

-OpenIddict includes a built-in feature codenamed "application permissions" that **allows controlling and limiting the OAuth 2.0/OpenID Connect features each registered client application is able to use**.
+To control and limit the OAuth 2.0/OpenID Connect features client applications are able to use, the OpenIddict server stack allows assigning them a list of application permissions: if the permission corresponding to a specific feature has not been granted, the OpenIddict server automatically rejects the request with an error message indicating the client application is not allowed to perform the requested action.

-4 categories of permissions are currently supported:
+4 categories of permissions are currently supported by the server stack:
   - Endpoint permissions.
   - Grant type permissions.
   - Scope permissions.